eclipse-archived/ceylon-ide-eclipse/README.md

 ### Updating the Ceylon version

-1. Total panic

-2. It's a nightmare

-3. For proxy bundles, I used:
+For proxy bundles, I used:

     for f in *-1.1.0.?ar; do newf=${f/1.1.0/1.1.1}; if test \! -d $newf; then mkdir $newf; fi; cp $f/{.classpath,.project,.gitignore} $newf/; perl -pi -e 's/1\.1\.0/1.1.1/g' $newf/{.classpath,.project,.gitignore}; done